-Make your own Disney magic at home
+Make your own Disney magic at home with a Blue Bayou copycat recipe!

 I can’t tell you how many times I’ve eaten dinner on the screened porch at my mom’s lake house and said, out loud, “This reminds me of Blue Bayou!”
 The famed Disneyland restaurant is practically an attraction in and of itself.
 It’s inside the Pirates of the Caribbean ride in New Orleans Square and the ambiance just can’t be beat: it’s lit by lanterns and surrounded by water with bayou sounds to underscore your dinner.
 If you’re lucky enough to get a table right on the water, you can wave to all the guests in boats about to enter the ride.
 It’s sheer Disney magic!